giers10/concept-maker/README.md

 # Concept Maker GUI

 A desktop tool to turn raw ideas, notes, and files into a clear, actionable project concept.
-Drag in files, jot notes, build a compact knowledge base, and generate an editable Markdown concept using a local Ollama model.
+Drag in files, jot notes, use automated websearch to find prior art, build a compact knowledge base, generate an editable Markdown concept using a local LLM, convert it to pdf and push your concept to a Git repo.

 ## Features
 - Drag and drop files/folders into a table (falls back to add buttons).